Regular Languages in the Sliding Window Model: Preliminaries

-\begin{proof} If $\P$ is a space optimal variable-size SW-algorithm for $L$ then one obtains an SW-algorithm $\P_n$ for window length $n \in \N$ as follows.
+\begin{proof} If $\P$ is a space-optimal variable-size SW-algorithm for $L$ then one obtains an SW-algorithm $\P_n$ for window size $n \in \N$ as follows.
 Let us assume $n \ge 1$ (for $n = 0$ we use the trivial SW-algorithm).
 First one simulates $\P$ on the initial window $\Box^n$.
 For every incoming symbol $a \in \Sigma$ we perform a pop operation $\downarrow$ in $\P$, followed by inserting $a$.
-Since the maximum window length is bounded by $n$ on any stream, the space complexity is bounded by $v(\P,n) = \V_L(n)$. \end{proof}
+Since the maximum window size is bounded by $n$ on any stream, the space complexity is bounded by $v(\P,n) = \V_L(n)$. \end{proof}

 The following lemma states that in the variable-size model one must at least maintain the current window size if the language is neither empty nor universal.
 The issue at hand is performing a pop operation on an empty window.